-Christina calls the world her home and has spent many years living and working in Australia, Costa Rica and in several European countries in the field of tourism and tour management.
-During the past 20 years she dedicated her talents to the Swiss live communication scene, as the co-owner of an event and incentive agency, the head of concept development and a project development specialist.
-In recent years she specialized herself in coaching and developing the future generation.
-Christina is working as a coach and creativity/co-creation faciltitator while finishing a master’s degree in coaching and organizational development.
+Christina calls the world her home and has spent many years living and working abroad in the field of tourism and tour management.
+For 20 years she dedicated her talents to the Swiss live communication scene, as the co-owner of an event and incentive agency, the head of concept development and a project development specialist.
+Today she is coaching and developing future generations and organisations.
+Christina is the owner of Creationship and is working as a coach, team and organizational developer.
+Her counselling approach is based on a co-creative and solution-oriented understanding.
 She is married, has two daughters and enjoys spending her free time close to the water and being a host for spontaneous get-togethers at her home on the Rhine.

 Preparation phase: before the Forum, selected participants connect as digital tribes in an online social network to get to know their fellow team members and to receive preparatory scientific materials relevant to their given Challenge.